 - Generate the amount of load you need

 - Simulate real user-based transactions

 - Dedicated support and/or knowledge base

-One major consideration that we’ve touched on is if you will need to measure client-side activity, or more specifically, Web 2.0 technologies.
-This is important when it comes time to simulating user actions, such as navigating, clicks, entering date within forms, etc. If this is the case, the tool you choose should be able to replicate this as close as possible using real browsers, because that’s what your users are going to be using.
-Additionally, you need to also consider where the majority of your users located.
+One major consideration we mentioned earlier is if you will need to measure client-side activity, or more specifically, Web 2.0 technologies.
+This is important when it comes time for simulating user actions, like navigating, button clicks, entering date within forms, etc. If this is the case, the tool you choose should replicate this as close as possible using real browsers, because that’s what your users are using.
+Additionally, consider where the majority of your users located.
 Geographic location plays a huge part of the customer experience, and if disregarded, will negatively affect the user experience.

 All from one convenient load testing solution.